 One way credit unions can shine in their marketing at any time is by humanizing their services.
 It’s important that members feel comfortable with their credit union and see it as a resource that can connect them with a well-lived life.

 In order to keep the focus on members and properly serve their needs, credit unions should focus on marketing related to education, information, and support.

 Pivoting to this focus does not require rebranding or reinventing the credit union.
 In fact, it actually draws on the existing strengths and resources already available.

 - Educating credit union members through marketing is just as it sounds.
 Think of the talent of a credit union’s employees.
 What can they teach and share with members?
 This could be the time to start a series of social media posts about how to create and stick to a budget.
 Or, perhaps credit union members would benefit from a newsletter that explains different types of loans available to them.

 - Informing credit union members through marketing means using your platforms for good.
 Think beyond credit union operations.
 What might members need to know about their community?
-If there’s a message that need to get out, share it.
+If there’s a message that needs to get out, share it.
 Remember to also share information about your hours, mask-wearing policy, and any changes to your contact information.
 Do you have an app or mobile banking?
 Especially now, members want to feel up-to-date and in-the-know.